dmargni/Homework/problemset2.md

 ## Resize the image

 The image is resized in a (224X224x3) size.
-The image and the code is shown below.

 ### Code